-The “dairy processing focus” is a partnership between EPA’s ENERGY STAR program, the International Dairy Foods Association, and dairy processing companies to improve energy efficiency within their operations.
+The “dairy processing focus” is a partnership between EPA’s ENERGY STAR program and dairy processing companies to improve energy efficiency within their operations.
 Tools are available here to help improve manufacturing energy efficiency, save money, and reduce greenhouse gas emissions.

 Dairy processors can get started on a path of saving energy by using the ENERGY STAR Guidelines for Energy Management to build an energy management program, and then work within this dairy processing focus to learn best practices from the industry.
 If you are a dairy processor who wants to get involved in your industry’s efforts to save energy, contact firstname.lastname@example.org.